Ed-Fi-Exchange-OSS/LMS-Toolkit/src/sql-adapter/README.md

 ## Developer Notes

-This package deliberately does not have any unit tests, because of the intrinsic difficulty in unit testing an adapter.
+This package is light on unit tests, because the functions are well tested from an integration perspective.
+Would be nice to add unit tests for error handling in particular, but that would mean a lot of mocking of SQLAlchemy.

 ## Legal Information